utnet-org/utility-readonly/CONTRIBUTING.md

 help on our zulip channel.

-If you have an idea for an enhancement to the protocol itself, please make a proposal by following the [NEAR Enhancement Proposal](https://github.com/near/NEPs/blob/master/neps/nep-0001.md) process.
+If you have an idea for an enhancement to the protocol itself, please make a proposal by following the [Utility Enhancement Proposal](https://github.com/near/NEPs/blob/master/neps/nep-0001.md) process.

 ## Pull Requests